The plants with elegant Purple foliage and blooms can be the most refined color to harmonize with the dull green indoor plants.

 - Grows in any soil with the full sun for 6 hours, partial sun for 4 to 6 hours, and full shade for 4 hours.

-- Watering in the morning is the only thing to take care of while growing this beautiful foliage.
+- Watering in the morning is the only thing to care for while growing this beautiful foliage.

 - A temperature of 70-80°F and feed with water-soluble plant fertilizer.